Queue Groups Events

 <Queue Group> Calls Entered

-The number of contacts that have entered all queues in the group today.
+The number of contacts that have entered all queues in the group.
 This statistic does NOT reset overnight.

 <Queue Group> Calls Routed